 - Login Network Security: Choose Anonymous Authentication

-NOTE: If you don’t find Anonymous Authentication option, you might be having Outlook 2010, without the updated patch.
+NOTE: If you don’t find the Anonymous Authentication option, you might be having Outlook 2010, without the updated patch.
 You will need to download and install the updated patch, and then again you will need to try setting up your account.

 14.)
 After that go to the Connection tab and click the checkbox next to Connect to Microsoft Exchange using HTTP.
 Then, click on the Exchange Proxy Settings.